pangrus/bpd/README.md

 Despite the apparent simplicity, this module deliver a wide sound palette.
 Although sound repeatability can be achieved, the circuit nature encourages the user toward an aleatoric sound design process.
 By tuning the three cross-modulated oscillators timbral metamorphosis with complex variations in tone and granularity can be accomplished.
 A little variation of the knob settings may result in dramatic timbral alterations, hence the name.
+A CV/GATE input is available to affect timbre, pitch and output volume.